 12. Invest in a quality dog backpack

-Your dog should carry his own luggage since you’ll have too much on your hands as it is.
+There's a number of hiking supplies you'll need, and it's a good idea for your dog to carry his own luggage since you’ll have too much on your hands as it is.
 This also requires some training before being able to shove off.
 It should also be done with consideration of Fido's size –typically not more than 10 -20% his body weight.

-The dog backpack should be, at the very least, weather-resistant and should fit snugly to avoid damaging the spine.
+The doggy saddle backpack should be, at the very least, weather-resistant and should fit snugly to avoid damaging the spine.
 Ensure the weight is centered on the shoulders, not the back.

 13. Get him checked up